 We will review your child’s development at all these stage, and if you are being cared for by our family nurses, we will continue to offer partnership working you until your child is two years old.

-All these contacts take place in your home, in the community or by talking to you via skype/telephone.
+All these contacts take place in your home, in the community or by talking to you digitally or by telephone.